-Morgan Stanley (MS) cut its forecasts for the Australian, Canadian and New Zealand dollars, citing what it called an increasingly challenging global economic environment for the commodity-exporting countries.
+Morgan Stanley (MS:US) cut its forecasts for the Australian, Canadian and New Zealand dollars, citing what it called an increasingly challenging global economic environment for the commodity-exporting countries.

 The Aussie will depreciate to 95 U.S. cents by year-end, compared with the previous projection of 99 cents, New York- based Morgan Stanley said in a note today.
 New Zealand’s dollar will finish the year at 75 U.S. cents, compared with the earlier forecast of 80 cents.
 The Canadian dollar will weaken to C$1.06 against its U.S. counterpart, versus the previous forecast of C$1.03, the firm said.